How to Grow & Care for Blueberries in Containers

 Common Name Blueberry bush, rabbitteye, lowbush, highbush

-Botanical Name Vaccinium
+Botanical Name Vaccinium genus

 Family Ericaceae